spieglt/how-to-actually-set-up-wordpress/README.md

 20 0  * * 1 apt update && apt upgrade -y
 ```

 13. Go to yourdomainname.com/wp-admin and set up WordPress.
-At some point in there, go to Settings->Permalinkx and change "Common Settings" to "Post name" (to take out the `/index.php/` on every page).
+At some point in there, go to Settings->Permalinks and change "Common Settings" to "Post name" (to take out the `/index.php/` on every page).
 Then in your ssh session, `sudo nano /var/www/html/.htaccess` and add contents:
 ```
 <IfModule mod_rewrite.c>
     RewriteEngine On